awsdocs/amazon-comprehend-developer-guide/doc_source/what-is.md

 You can access Amazon Comprehend document analysis capabilities using the Amazon Comprehend console or using the Amazon Comprehend APIs\.
 You can run real\-time analysis for small workloads or you can start asynchronous analysis jobs for large document sets\.
 You can use the pre\-trained models that Amazon Comprehend provides, or you can train your own custom models for classification and entity recognition\.

+Amazon Comprehend may store your content to continuously improve the quality of its pre\-trained models\.
+See the [Amazon Comprehend FAQ](https://aws.amazon.com/comprehend/faqs/) to learn more\.

 All of the Amazon Comprehend features accept UTF\-8 text documents as the input\.
 In addition, custom classification and custom entity recognition accept image files, PDF files, and Word files as input\.

 Amazon Comprehend can examine and analyze documents in a variety of languages, depending on the specific feature\.
 For more information, see [Languages supported in Amazon Comprehend](supported-languages.md)\.
 Amazon Comprehend's [Dominant language](how-languages.md) capability can examine documents and determine the dominant language for a far wider selection of languages\.